pinakighatak/ado2gh-ado-pipeline/README.md

 ### Key Features

-- **Partial Success:**  Stage 3 (Repository Migration) publishes a `repos_with_status.csv` artifact that tracks which repositories migrated successfully and which failed.
-Stages 4-6 consume this artifact and execute **only against successfully migrated repositories**.
-Stage 5 (Pipeline Rewiring) has additional logic: it reads pipeline definitions from `pipelines.csv`, then cross-references with `repos_with_status.csv` to ensure rewiring only occurs for repositories that migrated successfully.
+- **Partial Success:**  **Stage 3 (Repository Migration)** publishes a `repos_with_status.csv` artifact that tracks which repositories migrated successfully and which failed.
+Stages 4-6 consume this artifact and execute **only against successfully migrated repositories**. **Stage 5 (Pipeline Rewiring)** has additional logic: it reads pipeline definitions from `pipelines.csv`, then cross-references with `repos_with_status.csv` to ensure rewiring only occurs for repositories that migrated successfully.

-- **Manual Approval Gate:**  After Stage 2 (Pre-migration Check), the pipeline pauses for manual approval.
-This allows you to review the readiness report which identifies active pull requests and running pipelines—before proceeding with migration.
-The approval gate has a 3-day timeout and auto-rejects if not approved.
+- **Manual Approval Gate:**  After **Stage 2 (Pre-migration Check)**, The pipeline pauses at a manual approval gate to allow review of active pull requests and running pipelines before migration.
+The approval expires after 3 days and is automatically rejected if not approved.

-- **Stage Dependencies:**  Stages 1-3 require strict success (`condition: succeeded()`).
-Stages 4-6 tolerate partial failures and will execute even if the previous stage completes with issues (`condition: in(...result, 'Succeeded', 'SucceededWithIssues')`).
+- **Stage Dependencies:**  Stages 1-3 require strict success.
+Stages 4-6 tolerate partial failures and will execute even if the previous stage completes with issues.

-> **Technical Note:** Since Ubuntu runners do not persist state between stages, the pipeline uses artifacts for cross-stage continuity.
+> **Note:** Since Ubuntu runners do not persist state between stages, the pipeline uses artifacts for cross-stage continuity.

 ```mermaid
 ---